 - An approved foster carer must be reviewed at least every year. - Annual Review Reports are prepared according the agreed format for Derby City, and follow the requirements of the National Minimum Standards for Fostering Services, the Fostering Services Regulations 2002, the Children Act 1989 Guidance and Regulations: Vol. 3 - Family Placements. - The contents of the report are shared with the foster carer before panel.
-Carers are invited to attend panel and also to contribute their own written comments on their experience of fostering, and on the service they have received from the local authority. - Reports on foster carers are requested from social workers of children in placement, and any comments from children or their parents regarding the foster placement will be included in the review report. - In addition to annual reviews, matters reported to the fostering panel include:- - any serious concerns raised about the carers - any change of approval criteria proposed - any placements made outside the normal fostering limit - any significant changes in the household circumstances.
+Carers are invited to attend panel and also to contribute their own written comments on their experience of fostering, and on the service they have received from the local authority. - Reports on foster carers are requested from social workers of children in placement, and any comments from children or their parents regarding the foster placement will be included in the review report.
+Comments from children of foster carers will also be sought and included. - In addition to annual reviews, matters reported to the fostering panel include:- - any serious concerns raised about the carers - any change of approval criteria proposed - any placements made outside the normal fostering limit - any significant changes in the household circumstances.